 One thing ice is good for is reducing pain.

-If you’re hurt badly enough to consider taking pain killers, but not so badly that you have to go to the ER, you might consider using ice to manage pain.
+If you're hurt badly enough to consider taking painkillers, but not so bad that you have to go to the ER, you might consider using ice to manage pain.

 There's no denying that pressing a cold pack on a contusion feels pretty darn good!